Business Architecture vs. Enterprise Architecture: Understanding the Differences and Benefits

 While both frameworks have different perspectives, they are interconnected and should be aligned to maximize their benefits.
 Business architecture should inform enterprise architecture on the business capabilities and solutions that the organization requires to achieve its strategic goals.
 This alignment ensures that the IT systems and services that enterprise architecture delivers support the organization's business needs and objectives.

-Furthermore, enterprise architecture should inform business architecture on the technological capabilities and limitations of the organization.
-This shared understanding of the organization's technology landscape enables business architects to design solutions and capabilities that are feasible, cost-effective, and scalable.
+Furthermore, enterprise architecture should inform business architecture about the organization's technological capabilities and limitations.
+This shared understanding of the organization's technology landscape enables business architects to design feasible, cost-effective, scalable solutions and capabilities.

 Business and enterprise architecture are essential to a modern, agile, customer-focused organization.
-They share the goal of providing an aligned and integrated understanding of an organization's operations.
+They aim to provide an aligned and integrated understanding of an organization's operations.
 Therefore, aligning both frameworks to give the organization a harmonious and compelling architecture is necessary.

 Roles and Responsibilities